martinber/noaa-apt/docs/usage.md

 ### Filename guessing

-The program tries to guess the exact time the recording was made.
+For the map overlay to work, the program needs to know the exact time the recording was done and the recorded satellite.
 Three methods are tried in order:

-- Priority is given to the date and time provided manually by the user, it can be done from the GUI or from the command-line.
+- Priority is given to the date, time and satellite provided manually by the user, it can be done from the GUI or from the command-line.

-- If no time and date was given, the program looks at the WAV filename if it has a known format (e.g. `gqrx_20201231_235959_...wav`).
-Add more filename formats in the configuration file if necessary.
+- If no information was given, the program looks at the WAV filename if it has a known format (e.g. `gqrx_20201231_235959_...wav`) to determine the necessary details.
+The program supports some common filename formats, you can add more in the configuration file if necessary.

 - Otherwise, the file modification timestamp will be used.
 This is not very precise and it tends to change unexpectedly when editing the WAV file.